LiuBurger/EI-MS2VEC/README.md

 ## Installation

-The cuda version is 12.1
+The suggested python version is 3.11.5 and the cuda version is 12.1

 ### Get clone
 Clone this repository by: